Crafting Resilient and Unbreakable Azure Solutions

 • Recognize potential weaknesses before outages occur

-• Use checklists, post-mortems, and dependency mapping
+• Use checklists, post-mortems, dependency mapping

-• Distinguish between rare/high-impact and frequent/low-impact failures
+• Separate rare/high-impact from frequent/low-impact

 Effective Mitigation

-• Architect for graceful degradation and fallback strategies
+• Architect graceful degradation & fallbacks

-• Enhance observability for quick detection
+• Instrument for fast anomaly detection

-• Implement immediate failover and data replication
+• Automate failover & data replication where feasible

 Single Points of Failure (SPOFs)